-Forty three barrier island projects (which includes 11 in the Early Lafourche Barrier System, 17 in the Late Lafourche Barrier System, 6 in the Modern Barrier System, and 3 in the St. Bernard Barrier System) have been constructed in Louisiana over the past two and a half decades (Table 1).
-A total of 4 projects are currently under constructionwith 3 in Late Lafourche and 1 in the St. Bernard Barrier System.
+In all 40 barrier island projects (which includes 11 in the Early Lafourche Barrier System, 20 in the Late Lafourche Barrier System, 6 in the Modern Barrier System, and 3 in the St. Bernard Barrier System) have been constructed in Louisiana over the past two and a half decades (Table 1).
+A total of 2 future projects are currently funded for design only 1 in Early Lafourche and 1 in the St. Bernard Barrier System.
 Many of these projects are described below geographically from west to east, and are grouped by barrier island system.